51Degrees/specifications/pipeline-specification/features/data-updates.md

 implementers can choose either to provide the data in a single unified way or to implement the Data Update service to allow for multiple sources.

+[^1]: This is not currently the case, but was required for a discontinued Engine and may be needed again in the future.

 ### Aspect Engine features

 In order to support this feature, Aspect Engines require